 dubious reasons“.
 Especially we don't have the policy of excluding Ad-Blockers and the like ;)

-Another reason for an app getting removed from my repo is if it was added to the „official F-Droid repository“ when its APKs were already close to (or even beyond) the size limits here (see the already mentioned inclusion policy).
+Another reason for an app getting removed from the IzzyOnDroid repo is if it was added to the „official F-Droid repository“ when its APKs were already close to (or even beyond) the size limits here (see the already mentioned inclusion policy).
 Smaller ones (especially with APK sizes below 10 MB) are usually kept unless requested to be removed by their resp. authors.

 Apart from that, we tend to let those using the repo have a word on that, too.
 So you can find details e.g. in this poll.
 We might start more of them in the future.